 If you share your life with a dog, you may already know how to tell if a dog is happy or not.
-A wagging tail, a willingness to play and a dog that is eager for walks are all signs of a happy dog.
+A wagging tail, a willingness to play, and a dog that is eager for walks are all signs of a happy dog.

 But what if your dog isn’t an enthusiastic wagger?
-What if your dog really can’t be bothered to get off the sofa for a walk when it’s cold outside?
+What if your dog really can’t be bothered to get off the couch for a walk when it’s cold outside?
 How do you know whether your dog is unhappy or just very laid back?

 Understanding breed type is essential to our dog’s happiness.
-In that, if a dog is bred for a particular purpose it’s likely that by indulging the need for your dog to do that job their happiness levels will increase.
+In that, if a dog is bred for a particular purpose, it’s likely that by indulging the need for your dog to do that job, their happiness levels will increase.

-Signs of a happy dog
+Signs of happiness

-- Soft eyes
+- Soft, relaxed eyes

-- Relaxed muzzle and mouth
+- Relaxed muzzle and mouth is open

-- A tail in neutral position
+- A tail in a neutral position

 - A tail that wags in an easy and relaxed way